 |Unique benefits of property||The house is situated in La Boucherie, a small village of 9 houses surrounded by farmland.
 It is an old farmhouse with a rear garden of half an acre.
 There is a road at the front, but there is very little traffic as the only other building before the road ends is a barn.
 There is ample parking on the quiet road in front.

-The nearby town of Beaulieu sous La Roche has 2 restaurants, 2 boulangeries and a bar.
+The nearby town of Beaulieu sous La Roche has 2 restaurants, 2 boulangeries, a bar and a small supermarket.
 There are large supermarkets and a choice of restaurants in Aizenay, 4 miles away.

 The upstairs consists of a large bedroom, two medium sized bedrooms and a bathroom.
 The bedrooms all have windows to the front of the house.
 There are wooden floors, exposed beams and a wood panelled ceiling.

 The downstairs consists of a large lounge, a dining room/kitchen and a bathroom.
 The lounge has a large feature fire place, ceramic tiled floor and wooden beams.
-A patio door opens out into the large rear garden.
-There are 2 futons which can be used as settees or beds.
+A door opens out onto a patio in the large rear garden.

 La Grande Plage at St-Gilles-Croix-de-Vie, to the south of the town, is the nearest beach to La Boucherie.
 It is only 30 minutes drive from La Boucherie.
 The water is very shallow and is ideal for children and good for surfing.